 In addition, certain import cars may have much more expensive parts and your insurance rate would reflect that.

 If you are to look at sales records from used and new car dealerships, American brands like Chevrolet, GMC, Ford followed by Honda and Toyota.
 When it comes to insurance incentives, you are in luck if you own an electric car.
 There are no insurance surcharges and the Jacksonville Electric Authority offers a $1000 rebate for electric cars that feature a 15kWh (or larger) battery.

 Insurance Rates by Credit Score

-Besides the vehicle itself, your credit score affects your car insurance rate.
-In the eye of insurance companies, your credit score shows your financial stability and responsibility.
-You’re less likely to do something irresponsible and stiff the insurance company and so it can afford to charge you less.
+Besides the vehicle itself, your insurance credit score affects your car insurance rate.
+In the eye of insurance companies, your insurance credit score shows your financial stability and responsibility.
+You’re less likely to do something irresponsible and pay your premiums to your insurance company and so it can afford to charge you less.

 For example, divers with average scores might pay up to 24% more than those with excellent credit scores.
 And those with bad credit might have to pay as much as 91%.
 And rest assured, the companies factor in every aspect of your credit history.
 These include delinquencies, late payments, types and number of credit accounts, length of history, credit utilization rate, etc.